Green and blue voters next door to each other in Favoriten

 The blue party generally lost ground in the big cities - where the FPÖ's favorite topic, the migration issue, is actually the most important.

-With 18.6 percent, the FPÖ achieved an increase of just 4.2 percentage points in Vienna.
+With 18.6 percent, the FPÖ achieved an increase of just 4.2 percent in Vienna.
 While they are strong in individual outer districts, especially in Simmering with 31.2 percent, the Freedom Party has little to report within the Gürtel.
-In districts six to nine, they only managed fifth place, as well as in the first, third, fourth and the more middle-class districts 13, 17, 18 and 19, which are eleven of Vienna's 23 districts.
+In districts six to nine they only managed fifth place, as well as in the first, third, fourth and the more middle-class districts 13, 17, 18 and 19, which are eleven of Vienna's 23 municipal districts.

 The result in Austria's second largest city Graz, where only 17.3 percent were able to warm to the Freedom Party, was even lower than in Vienna.